Ukrainian Comedian Faces Crazed Hecklers

 He consumed either three glasses of whiskey or one glass of French brandy

-Witnesses have verity described Johnson's speech as hostile, inane, incoherent, repetitive, self-aggrandising, and sloppy.
+on the morning of the ceremony.
+Witnesses have verily described Johnson's speech as hostile, inane, incoherent, repetitive, self-aggrandizing, and sloppy.

 Isn't it strange how things just keep coming round?

+Who'd have thought it?
 It's a tricky time to be a satirist, Andy.

-I was writing jokes for the Bugle this morning while watching the Bureau of Meteorology website in Australia to see the cyclone that's bearing down on my apartment building.
+I was writing writing jokes for the Bugle this morning while watching the Bureau of Meteorology website in Australia to see the cyclone that's bearing down on my apartment building.

-And I can't help feeling that I'm sort of the punchline of a very ha heavy-handed metaphor fiddling as Rome gets the garage flooded.
+And I can't help feeling that I'm sort of the punchline of a very heavy-handed metaphor,

 Yes, but the Heavenly Spheres were testicles.

-We got a press release from the IAPE that claims that exaggeration is one of the biggest growth sports in the world.
+We've got a press release from the IAPE that claims that exaggeration is one of the biggest growth sports in the world.
+It's going up by 250,000% year on year.

-So it's quite impressive.
+It's quite impressive.

-I recently watched the World Passive Aggressive Championships and the winner's speech, they just said, I guess it's okay.
+That's very good.
+I recently watched the World Passive Aggressive Championships and the winners' speech.

-I was studying Latin, I always found passive-aggressive the most difficult tense to master.
+studying Latin, I always found passive-aggressive the most difficult tense to master.

 Top story this week.
+Oh, for f sake.

 Oh, God.

-if not considerably longer um
+if not considerably longer.

-i don't want to go over the details too much because, frankly, I want to have at least a little glimmer of hope left in my soul by the end of this recording.
+I don't want to go over the details too much because, frankly, I want to have at least a little glimmer of hope left in my soul by the end of this recording.

 So, I mean, much of the blame really lies with him, would you not?